lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 but does one extra procedure after an iteration is completed -- it changes the target molecules of the trees.

-When the new leaves are connected, the trees are both traversed and molecules closest to the current target are identified in each.
-The closest molecule from one tree is then set as the new target for the tree searching in the opposite direction.
+When the new leaves are connected, both trees are traversed and molecules closest to the current target are identified in each.
+The closest molecule from one tree is then set as the new target for the tree searching in the opposite direction and vice versa.

 Summary
 -------